 And this command is very easy, and simple enough to remember.

 Generation of a password using apg

-APG is Automatic Password Generator, it is already installed on all Ubuntu systems.
+APG is an Automatic Password Generator, it is already installed on all Ubuntu systems.
 It is also an easily used utility.
-It helps us generate various passwords that are the random input.
+It helps us generate various passwords that are random input.